datatrails/datatrails-python/docs/runner/generic.rst

          assets/add30235-1424-4fda-840a-d5ef82c4c96fa

+   when accessing a previously created asset. (i.e. not when creating an asset)

 :location_label:
    For location create type actions (LOCATIONS_CREATE_IF_NOT_EXISTS) the label is used by the runner to keep track of locations.